ESzyszka/Capstone_project/README.md

 The script generates new images given the PJM100 dataset.
 The results are published [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910%2FDVN%2FDG1GTX&version=DRAFT)
-Furthermore, a pdf including detailed information about training can be found in the https://www.notion.so/DCGAN-training-details-05b74e631b42460b81b18fb6a502bcf2
+Furthermore, a pdf including detailed information about DCGAN training results can be found in the https://www.notion.so/DCGAN-training-details-05b74e631b42460b81b18fb6a502bcf2

 ![DCGAN images](https://i.ibb.co/cDX12JX/Screenshot-2021-03-14-at-16-13-25.png)